hannesdatta/course-odcm/content/docs/tutorials/software/jupyter.md

 [![Anaconda Install Tutorial](https://img.youtube.com/vi/HW29067qVWk/0.jpg)](https://www.youtube.com/watch?v=HW29067qVWk)

+Wondering why Jupyter Notebook is such a great tool to use for learning?
+[Read about it here!](https://jupyter4edu.github.io/jupyter-edu-book/)

 Tips:
 - If you followed the [Anaconda Install tutorial](anaconda.md), you should have already installed Jupyter Notebook (2:47).